chipsalliance/Caliptra/doc/Caliptra.md

 - Fatal errors will log the FATAL ERROR reasons into an arch register that is RW from the external world.
 This register must be sticky (as in reset is on powergood).
 - This register may be cleared at any time via register write (W1C).
 - Caliptra will signal this using a cptra\_error\_fatal wire.
-    - SOCs must connect this into their SOC error handling logic.
-Upon detection of a FATAL ERROR in Caliptra, SOC shall treat any outstanding commands with Caliptra as failed, and SOC may recover by performing a Caliptra reset using the signal `cptra_rst_b`.
+    - SoCs must connect this into their SoC error handling logic.
+Upon detection of a FATAL ERROR in Caliptra, SoC shall treat any outstanding commands with Caliptra as failed, and SoC may recover by performing a Caliptra reset using the signal `cptra_rst_b`.
     - This signal is used to prevent forward progress of the boot process if measurement submission to Caliptra fails.
-If SOC detects a Caliptra fatal error while the SoC is in steady state, then there is no obligation for the SoC to immediately address that error.
+If SoC detects a Caliptra fatal error while the SoC is in steady state, then there is no obligation for the SoC to immediately address that error.
 If rebooting the SoC for such failures is deemed unacceptable to uptime, the SoC should implement the ability to trigger a Caliptra Warm Reset independently of the SoC, and may use this mechanism to recover.
     - Error Mask registers (writable only by Caliptra uC) may be used to prevent error signal assertion per-event.
 Mask registers only impact interrupts when set prior to the error occurrence.
     - cptra\_error\_fatal will remain asserted until Caliptra is reset.
 Note that, although the HW FATAL ERROR register fields may be cleared at any time, a reset is still required to clear the interrupt.
 - When a fatal error occurs, all assets (UDS fuses, DEOBF\_KEK, Key Slots etc.) are cleared.
 Please note that UDS\_FUSE, DEOBF\_KEK may have already been cleared depending on when the fatal error happened.